Local Potential Functional Embedding Theory of Molecular Systems: Localized Orbital-Based Embedding from an Exact Density-Functional Perspective: Results and discussion

 \subsection{Ab initio hydrogen chain}

 LPFET is, like DMET or DET, applicable not only to lattice models but also to {\it ab initio} quantum chemical Hamiltonians.
 In this section, we discuss the results obtained for a prototypical chain of six equispaced hydrogen atoms (see Sec.~\ref{sec:comput_details} for the computational details).
 Varying the bond distance allows us to explore various correlation regimes.
 We start with the analysis of the self-consistently converged density profiles (\ie, the occupations of L\"{o}wdin's OAOs in this context) that are shown in Fig.~\ref{Density_Hchain}.
-LPFET and DET give very similar results, which are in very good agreement with FCI close to equilibrium.
-In this case, we still notice a slight density depletion (compared to FCI) on the atoms at the ends of the chain, which becomes even more visible as the bonds are identically stretched.
-Interestingly, when bonds are broken (for $R=3$ {\AA}), LPFET becomes extremely accurate, unlike DET.
-This is an additional (now {\it ab initio}) numerical confirmation of how relevant the LPFET approach is for strongly correlated electrons.
-Turning to the calculation of total energies, potential energy curves (PECs) are shown in Fig.~\ref{Energy_focuse_Hchain}.
-While DET gives very good energies for all bond distances, we notice that, around equilibrium, the LPFET energy is too low.
-Since the same energy expression (in terms of the RDMs) is used for generating both LPFET and DET PECs, we conclude that the two methods generate different RDMs, in particular one-electron ones, even though their diagonal elements are very close.
-This is of course not surprizing but, as discussed previously for the Hubbard ring, we may question the ``democratic'' evaluation of RDMs within LPFET, in the light of these results.
-Nevertheless, we note that LPFET still predicts the correct equilibrium geometry (see the inset in Fig.~\ref{Energy_focuse_Hchain}).
-Ultimately, LPFET and DET become in perfect agreement with FCI when approaching the dissociation limit.